docksal/docksal/docs/advanced/stack-config.md

 or switching PHP versions.

 These files are intended for local overrides.
 They should be added to `.gitignore` and never committed into a project repo.
-You can always include an example file in the repo, e.g. `example.docksal-local.env` and instruct users to copy it and adjust as necessary.
+You can always include an example file in the repo, e.g., `example.docksal-local.env`, and instruct users to copy it and adjust as necessary.

 <a name="default-configurations"></a>